You can do what many only ever dream about when you purchase your own caravan.

 Size of the Caravan

-Of course the shape, height and weight of the van will also influence towing performance.
+Of course the shape, height and weight of the caravan will also influence towing performance.
 Today’s slimline, lightweight and low profile models are a complete contrast to the lumbering wheeled pagodas of bygone years.

-If you can afford the right type of towing vehicle and have no qualms about towing a larger van, it’s a delight to own a luxury home on wheels complete with its own en-suite, flushing toilet, hot and cold running water, separate bedroom and full sized kitchen.
+If you can afford the right type of towing vehicle and have no qualms about towing a larger caravan, it’s a delight to own a luxury home on wheels complete with its own en-suite, flushing toilet, hot and cold running water, separate bedroom and full sized kitchen.

 Frame & Axle